McLargo/mkdown-docs/docs/architecture/microservices/saga-pattern.md

 Saga pattern is a sequence of local transactions where each transaction updates the database and publishes an event or message.
 If a transaction fails, a compensating transaction is executed to undo the changes made by the previous transactions.

+This pattern assure that data will be eventually consistent across multiple services in case one step fails.
 It avoids two-phase commit and allows for more flexible error handling.

 It can be implemented in two ways:

 - **Choreography**: Each service publishes events that trigger the next transaction in the saga.
 This approach is more decentralized and allows for